-- National Governors Association: Building a Science, Technology, Engineering, and Math Agenda
+National Governors Association: Building a Science, Technology, Engineering, and Math Agenda

 Policymakers across the country continue to recognize the need to dramatically increase student STEM achievement and knowledge beginning with K-12 education, thus forming the foundation for the "talent pipeline."
 However, Florida data show a disparate situation when compared to national data.
-For instance, the most recent results of the National Assessment of Education Progress (NAEP) provided by the United States Department of Education show that only 41% of Florida 4th graders and 31% of Florida 8th graders are "at or above proficient" in mathematics - significantly lower than the national average.
-Similarly, the most recent NAEP data show only 28% of Florida 8th graders are "at or above proficient" in science.
-In addition to national exams and course enrollment, Florida's challenges in STEM education are also evidenced with the most recent (2016-2017) statewide, standards-based, Florida Standards Assessment in Mathematics (FSA) and Florida Comprehensive Achievement Test in Science (FCAT 2.0).
+For instance, the most recent results of the National Assessment of Education Progress (NAEP; 2017) provided by the United States Department of Education show that only 48% of Florida 4th graders and 29% of Florida 8th graders are "at or above proficient" in mathematics - with 4th grade higher than the national average (40%) and 8th grade significantly (33%) lower than the national average.
+Similarly, the most recent NAEP data (2015) show only 42% of Florida 4th graders and 33% of Florida's 8th graders were "at or above proficient" in science.
+With a national average of 38% and 34%, respectively, the entire Nation is struggling with science performance in an increasingly science-based society.

+In addition to national exams and course enrollment, Florida's challenges in STEM education are also evidenced within the most recent (2016-2017) statewide, standards-based, Florida Standards Assessment in Mathematics (FSA) and Florida Comprehensive Achievement Test in Science (FCAT 2.0).
 As shown in Table 1-1, when aggregating all students across all schools with available data from the 2017 statewide testing, a clear demonstration of need emerges.
 Specifically, an average of only 58.4% of all Florida students are at or above "proficiency" in mathematics, while an average of only 53.1% are at or above "proficiency" in Science - both lower than proficiency rates in 2015 and 2016.
+This is certainly a troubling situation in Florida (and likely across the country), but is an area where project-based learning, hands-on learning, and experiential learning have become a hallmark of strong interventions and improvements in mathematics and science performance across all students.
+Afterschool programs provide one of the best methods for implementing such interventions and improving student outcomes, particularly structured programming provided through the 21st CCLC initiative.